Start planning your trip

-[Tsubame-Sanjo, the town of craftsmen] A journey to make a one-of-a-kind knife not found in guidebooks
+[Tsubame-Sanjo, the town of craftsmen] The journey you can make a one-of-a-kind knife not found in guidebooks

 A trip to experience the "town of artisans, Tsubame-Sanjo" with all five senses.
 This time, Manuwel from the UK and Natalie from Germany will take you on an authentic craftsmanship trip, learning about traditional techniques while watching artisans at work up close.